crvstalphua/comp0239_cw/README.md

 1. Copies the input file to NFS
 2. Submits a Spark job to the cluster
 3. Cleans up the input file after completion
+4. Saves the prediction results
-4. Logs the query to `/data/nyc-taxi/outputs/query_log.csv`
+5. Logs the query to `/data/nyc-taxi/outputs/query_log.csv`

 ### 5. Retrieve results